juaninsanote7773/roblox-chat-overlay/README.md

 # how to setup this server:
 * create a render.com server
-* fork this repository or use this repository /n replace the commands with:
+* fork this repository or use this repository

 * install command: npm install
 * start command: npm start